govinda472/cse15l-lab-reports/lab4.md

 ![image](https://user-images.githubusercontent.com/75463270/221771032-e8985e29-8502-4775-89d5-2fdaf8e94525.png)

-summary:The code I ran logged in to the UCSD ieng6 server with my username.
+summary:The commands I ran logged in to the UCSD ieng6 server with my username.
 I had set up a encyrption,which reduced time that took me to log in.

 ## step 5: Clone your fork of the repository from your Github account